Congenital sensorineural deafness in cats: Genetics

 Although few studies have been done to link this to genes known to be involved in human Waardenburg syndrome, a syndrome of hearing loss and depigmentation caused by a genetic disruption to neural crest cell development, such a disruption would lead to this presentation in cats as well.
 Waardenburg syndrome type 2A (caused by a mutation in MITF) has been found in many other small mammals including dogs, minks and mice, and they all display at least patchy white depigmentation and some degeneration of the cochlea and saccule, as in deaf white cats.

 A major gene that causes a cat to have a white coat is a dominant masking gene, an allele of KIT which suppresses pigmentation and hearing.
 The cat would have an underlying coat colour and pattern, but when the dominant white gene is present, that pattern will not be expressed, and the cat will be deaf.
 A cat that is homozygous (WW) or heterozygous (Ww) for this gene will have a white coat despite the underlying pattern/colour.
 A cat that lacks this dominant masking gene (ww) will exhibit a coat colour/pattern.
 KIT mutations have also led to patchy depigmentation and different coloured irises in humans, and KIT has been found to increase MITF expression, the gene involved in human Waardenburg syndrome type 2A.

-A white cat may have blue eyes for reasons other than masking.
-If the underlying coat pattern is one of a pointed cat (also referred to as a Siamese pattern), the blue eyes may come from the genetics of the pointed gene.
+Non-deaf blue-eyed white cats

-A common misconception is that all white cats with blue eyes are deaf.
-It is possible to have a cat with a naturally white coat without this gene, as an extreme form of white spotting, although this is rare – some small non-white patch usually remains.
+The established link between deafness and blue eyes is found in the link between deafness, blue eyes, and solid white coats.
+However, it is a common misconception that all white cats with blue eyes are deaf.
+It is possible to have a cat with a white coat without this gene as an extreme form of white spotting, though this is rare; some small non-white patch usually remains.

+Furthermore, there are multiple genes responsible for blue eyes, and several of these genes are not linked to masking, white coats or deafness, such as the dominant blue eye (DBE) gene carried by Ojos Azules.
+Another example is a mutation in the TYR gene causing point coloration, a form of partial albinism seen in Siamese cats and related breeds.
+Foreign White cats, a white variation of Siamese, are also not prone to deafness.